Home » Curriculum Jams » About Curriculum Jams

 Timeline

-- April – May 2024 – Search and Filter process to identify potential resources
+- May-September 2025 – Search and Filter process to identify potential resources

-- May – June 2024 – Curriculum Jam meetings to review selected resources
+- October-December 2025 – Curriculum Jam meetings to review selected resources

 Curriculum Jams Team Members